Project

 mrc.append(sum,outputpath)

-RE: sum up movie frames before drift correction, and best way to visualize a K2 image - Added by Anchi Cheng almost 11 years ago
+RE: sum up movie frames before drift correction, and best way to visualize a K2 image - Added by Anchi Cheng about 11 years ago

 For viewing K2 image, you can use Leginon's wxPython imageviewer directly (after r17876).
 This works only for single image, also works for png or jpeg images